Monday, 11 pm - Midnight

-Hosted by: Kathy Davis and Bob Lederer
+Hosted by: Kathy Davis, Mark Hannay, and Bob Lederer

 We challenge corporate threats to our health, demystify the latest research findings, expose inequities in medical access, and present personal steps and activist campaigns to improve your health and that of the community and planet.

 Kathy Davis has been a coordinating producer and co-host of Health Action since 1995, and producer/host of Heart of Mind (Mondays, 1:00-2:00 p.m.) since 2000.
 She has also been WBAI's Public Affairs Director since March 2003.

-Mark Hannay, an associate producer of Health Action since 2002, is long-time health care activist.
+John Riley, an associate producer of Health Action since 2002, has been a longtime queer and AIDS activist.

 He is also a member of the OUT-FM collective, which produces WBAI's OUT-FM program (Tuesdays 7-8pm).
 John has been involved in scientific research since 1979.

 His past activism has included participation in the movement to press the University of Iowa to divest stocks in companies doing business with South Africa in the late 1970's; he was a founding member of the Progressive Student Network in 1980; he helped found the Central America Solidarity committee in Iowa City; he co-founded a bisexual support group in 1982; he lived in cooperative housing projects from 1982-1991 with the exception of one year when he lived in China.
 John traveled and studied Spanish in Central America on several occasions.